evannuil/aws-snapshot-tool/README.md

 aws-snapshot-tool
 =================

-A Python/Boto script that automates snapshot making of EBS volumes and rotating.

-AWS Backuptool

 This python scripts makes a snapshot of every volume which has a specific TAG which is defined in the config file.
 It keeps the 5 (configurable) most current versions of the snapshots.

 The access_key and secret_key can be provided as environment vars or put in the config.